 Do you or any of your customers have old-style paper driving licences?
 Have you wondered what will happen to these paper licences once the paper counterpart to the photocard is abolished on 8 June 2015.

-Around 7 million GB drivers still hold a paper driving licence (that is, any licence issued before the photocard was introduced in 1998) and some of these customers have asked us how they'll be affected when the counterpart is abolished.
+Around 7 million GB drivers still hold a paper driving licence (that is, any licence issued before 31 March 2000) and some of these customers have asked us how they'll be affected when the counterpart is abolished.
 So, we thought we’d explain in more depth the impact on drivers who hold these types of licences.

 Paper driving licences should not be destroyed – they'll still be valid after 8 June.
 It’s never been mandatory for drivers to replace their traditional style paper driving licence with the photocard licence, and this will remain unchanged.

 However, there are some things paper licence holders will need to know about, including the way their licence information will be viewed in the future.

 The changes that come into effect on 8 June 2015 are for existing photocard driving licence holders in England, Scotland and Wales only (Northern Ireland drivers are unaffected).
 Providing none of the details on a driver’s paper licence have changed (like their name or address), they can continue to use it until it expires.
 This is usually the day before their 70 birthday or 45 birthday for vocational entitlement.

 After 8 June, endorsements (penalty points) will no longer be recorded on paper licences